shoganhennessy/shoganhennessy.github.io/_posts/2025-06-15-two-surgically-repaired-hips.md

 If nothing else, this experience has taught me the value of good physiotherapists, and the importance of advocating for your own medical care in America --- since no one else will.
 Also, I learned that economic theory becomes marginally more interesting when you are confined to bed.
-Though I would not recommend this last lesson as a research strategy.
+Though, I would not recommend this last lesson as a research strategy.